 Toowoomba coats the top the Great Dividing Range west of Brisbane like icing sugar dusted on a ridge of freshly baked buns.

 Overlooking the undulating patchwork of farms, grazing land and forested hills that make up the Lockyer Valley, and fronting the agricultural Darling Downs region to the west, the fifth largest urban centre in Queensland and the second largest inland city in the country (behind Canberra) sits at 700 metres above sea level.
-The altitude brings plenty of benefits; cooling breezes and mild temperatures are one, epic views another (the Picnic Point Parklands offer a superb vantage point).
+The altitude brings plenty of benefits; cooling breezes and mild temperatures are one, epic views another (the Picnic Point Parklands and Lookout offers a superb vantage point).
 And life here is literally a walk in the park as you explore some 250 cool-climate-enhanced gardens and green spaces.
 More on that in a mo.

 While green thumbs will be in their element here, they don’t have it all their own way.
 History buffs will love exploring the region’s rich colonial heritage and taking in the incredible period architecture, while cool kids can seek of the city’s emerging laneway culture and street art scene.
 In fact, there’s something for pretty much everyone here.
 Give yourself at least three days to do it justice.